It’s time to wrap up the first quarter of 2018 with a quick review of my closed trades to see what lessons I can take into the rest of the year!

 Total Q1 Blog Profit / Loss in %: +0.75% on 2.50% risk taken

-It’s unusually that I keep trades open going into the next quarter, but since I have three open (short USD/JPY, NZD/USD, and EUR/JPY positions and all currently positive) I thought I’d focus only on the closed positions for this review.
+It’s unusual that I keep trades open going into the next quarter, but since I have three open (short USD/JPY, NZD/USD, and EUR/JPY positions and all currently positive) I thought I’d focus only on the closed positions for this review.

 And after reviewing my trade journal, I think I could have done a few things differently in terms of trade management that would have produced better results.